 There are two ways you can read this book:

 Obviously this is my favourite option!
 O'Reilly are great, they have DRM-free versions you can download in all sorts of formats (MOBI/epub/pdf), and you'll get updates automatically every few weeks.
-You can also read it at Safari if you have an account there.
+You can also get it from amazon.com and amazon.co.uk and lots of other Amazons I'm sure, or read it online at Safari if you have an account there.

 Via O'Reilly' Chimera.
 I see this as a "try-before-you-buy" scheme, and I hope that if you enjoy it you'll buy a copy -- if not for yourself, then perhaps for a friend!

 I feel incredibly lucky to be writing this book, and have the standard amounts of impostor syndrome.
 I've only actually been doing TDD for a couple of years, and I've only been a professional programmer for about 3 years.
 But I feel I've learned a lot, and I enjoy sharing the knowledge.

 But the book would be much better if it reflected more than just my own limited perspective -- it would be nice if at least some of the huge amounts of experience in the testing community were to filter into it, over and above my own limited experience.

 So, If you're an experienced TDD-er, read my draft, and let me know what you think: am I presenting TDD in the right way?
 What would you do differently?
 Is there anything you think I'm missing?

 If you're a beginner, I need your help too!
 This book is meant to be fore you, so let me know if the books works well for you as a lerning tool - am I going too fast or too slow, am I presenting things in an intelligible way, etc etc.